jcruse03/Google-DDNS-Update/README.md

 *If updating or reinstalling follow steps 1-4.
 Your /etc/ddns-update.conf file will not be modified.*
 1. Download and extract or clone the repo.
-2. cd into the directory where you extracted the repo.
+2. Open a terminal and cd into the directory where you extracted the repo.
 3. Update permissions of setup.sh.
 ```bash
 $ sudo chmod 744 setup.sh